-Maybe San Jose’s business people don’t know that despite the fact that all four of BART’s downtown stations were to be built by cut-and-cover methods San Francisco insisted that BART keep the City’s active streetcar lines in full operation throughout the subway construction period.
+Maybe San Jose’s business people don’t know that despite the fact that all four of BART’s downtown stations were to be built by cut-and-cover methods, the City of San Francisco (City Hall) insisted that BART keep the City’s active streetcar lines in full operation throughout the subway construction period.

 This decision made it necessary for the contractors to “shoofly” (shift) the streetcar tracks a total of 8 times: 1. eastbound track to the south edge of street and westbound track to north edge, 2. then both tracks on north edge, 3. then both on south edge, 4. then both back to the center….a process that was repeated at the end of the job.
 This added greatly to the time and cost of building the subway and also caused a significant amount of unnecessary construction disruption.
 But there are no streetcars on Santa Clara Street.